What is a Dental Crown?

-Crowns are a cemented or bonded tooth restoration that entirely covers or “caps” a damaged tooth.
+Dental Crowns are cemented or bonded tooth restorations that entirely cover or “cap” a damaged tooth.
 Besides strengthening the tooth, a crown can be used to improve its appearance, shape or alignment.
 Ceramic crowns can be custom matched to the color of your natural teeth.

 How do I get a Crown?